mag3141592/data-512-final-project/README.md

 The purpose of this analysis is to explore the county voting polarization and state voting power distribution in U.S. Presidential Elections.
 I used 3 research questions to do so:

 * _Question 1: Can we see a voter polarization?
 This is, are red areas becoming redder and vice versa._
-<br>Yes, we are able to see both red and blue counties in american are polarizing and winning Presidential elections with higher margins.<br/>
+<br>Yes, we can see both red and blue counties in America are polarizing and winning Presidential elections with higher margins.<br/>

 * _Question 2: Is the proportion of people voting for third parties increasing?_
-<br>Simply, no. There is no conclusive pattern in the proportion of third party votes year over year.
+<br>Simply, no. There is no conclusive pattern in the proportion of third-party votes year over year.
 Rather the spikes in third party voting indicate a dissatisfaction in the main two-party candidates. <br/>

 * _Question 3: Is there bias in the voting power distribution?_
 <br>The symmetry of the distribution between red and blue states doesn't indicate a bias in the distribution of voting power.
 Though is does show the inequity of voting power amongst states.<br/>